LouisGariepy/const-chunks/README.md

 </div>

-This crate provides an extension trait that lets you chunk iterators into constant-length arrays using `const` generics.
+This crate provides a `#![no_std]`-compatible extension trait that lets you chunk iterators into constant-length arrays using `const` generics.

 See the [docs](https://docs.rs/const-chunks/latest/const_chunks/) for more info.